tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 The fetch request gets a `JSON` value that models a tree data structure to be represented later by `HTMLCanvasElement`.

-Both versions are correct and do the same, but the "functional" version still has some imperative style because JS/TS is not a functional language but the difference **is clear** again.
+Both versions are correct and do the same, but the "more functional" version still has some imperative style because JS/TS is not a functional language but the difference **is clear** again.